MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/parameters/add-change-or-delete-a-report-parameter-report-builder-and-ssrs.md

 ms.author: maggies
 ms.reviewer: saurkumar
 ---
-# Add, change, or delete a Power BI paginated report parameter (Power BI Report Builder)
+# Add or modify Power BI paginated report parameters (Power BI Report Builder)

 [!INCLUDE [applies-yes-paginated-yes-service-no-desktop](../../includes/applies-yes-paginated-yes-service-no-desktop.md)]

   A Power BI paginated report parameter provides a way to choose report data, connect related reports together, and vary the report presentation.
 You can provide a default value and a list of available values, and the user can change the selection.
+In this article, you learn how to add, change, or delete Power BI paginated report parameters.

-### To add or edit a report parameter
+## Add or edit a report parameter

 1. In Power BI Report Builder, in the **Report Data** pane, right-click the **Parameters** node and click **Add Parameter**.
 The **Report Parameter Properties** dialog box opens.